 Creating Data Feeds

-If no Fusion data feeds are configured, a welcome screen will prompt you to create a new data feed.
+If no Fusion data feeds are configured, a welcome screen prompts you in create a data feed.

 New Data Feeds

-Click the icon of the service you would like to integrate and fill out the required configuration fields.
+Click the icon of the service you would like in integrate and fill out the required configuration fields.

-Most feeds will need to configure the following values:
+Most feeds need in configure the following values:

 Editing Data Feeds

 Editing a Fusion data feed is as easy as clicking the data feed in the table and clicking the Edit button.

 Once you have changed the configuration, click Save.
 This brings you back in the data feed list with your changes saved and applied in the data feed.